 Is it true that Alfred Heineken suggested using beer bottles instead of bricks?

-According to a number of publications, a brewer came up with a bottle of a special shape - people who are not available to the usual building materials, could be built from such a container at home.
-We checked the reliability of such messages.
+According to a number of publications, the brewer came up with a bottle of a special shape - people who do not have access to conventional building materials could build houses from such containers.
+We have verified the accuracy of such messages.

-In the early 1960s, Alfred Heineken visited the islands of the Caribbean.
-The businessman was struck by empty beer bottles lying on local beaches, and decided to change the design of the container that his company uses.
-Heineken thought: the bottles can be released rectangular and used instead of peculiar bricks.
-Against the background of the usual building materials, such a development has noticeable advantages: in particular, glass passes the light better, and also retains heat well.
+In the early 1960s, Alfred Heineken visited the Caribbean islands.
+A businessman was struck by empty beer bottles littering local beaches and decided to redesign the packaging his company uses.
+Heineken thought: the bottles could be made rectangular and used instead of peculiar bricks.
+Compared to conventional building materials, such a development has noticeable advantages: in particular, glass transmits light better and also retains heat well.

-Surprisingly, this story is true, her confirms Heineken Collection Foundation is a special organization that engaged preservation of the historical heritage of the company.
+Surprisingly, this story is true, it confirms The Heineken Collection Foundation is a special organization that is engaged preserving the historical heritage of the company.
 According to her, to implement the idea, the company turned to the architect John Habraken, who developed two projects.
-Alfred Heineken did not like the first, and the second called Wobo became successful - in 1964 more than 100,000 such bottles with a volume of 0.3 liters and 0.5 l were produced.
-The container of rectangular shape and with convexities on the sides easily acted as “bricks”, fastened with cement or other solution.
+Alfred Heineken did not like the first one, but the second one, called WOBO, became successful - in 1964, more than 100,000 of these bottles with a volume of 0.3 l and 0.5 l were produced.
+Rectangular containers with convex sides easily served as “bricks” held together with cement or other mortar.

-However, the idea of bottles of “bricks” was not fully realized, having met the resistance from Heineken marketers.
-Experts considered this to “damage the image” of the company.
-Nevertheless, at least one building from such bottles was built - Alfred Heineken erected a garden house on his own villa near Amsterdam.
-Architectural Bureau of Habraken Discussed The construction of their headquarters from bottles, but the project was not implemented.
+However, the idea of “brick” bottles was not fully implemented, having met resistance from Heineken marketers.
+Experts considered that this would “damage the image” of the company.
+Nevertheless, at least one building was built from such bottles - Alfred Heineken erected a garden house in his own villa near Amsterdam.
+Habraken Architectural Bureau discussed building their headquarters out of bottles, but the project was never implemented.

 Is it true